-What about cultural differences in terms of deal making will you be covering in the ELVTR course?
+What about cultural differences in terms of deal-making will you be covering in the ELVTR course?

-Cultural difference is a very important aspect of deal making, especially negotiating, outreach, and how you connect with people at the beginning of a deal.
+Cultural difference is a very important aspect of deal-making, especially negotiating, outreach, and how you connect with people at the beginning of a deal.

 We will have this element in the course on how to do that across the different countries and how to feed those into negotiating skills and having the right discussion to help the deals materialize and move forward.

-It is an important aspect to consider when you’re in a country like Australia, U.S., UK.
+It is an important aspect to consider when you’re in a country like Australia, the U.S., UK.
 Of course, it is fairly similar in many ways of how deals are done and businesses are conducted, but it is very much different when you try to do that in Dubai, Amsterdam, Singapore, etc.

 Are you more comfortable to make deals in a familiar environment or a totally new market?

 Sometimes going into a new market and bringing the knowledge into a market that is perhaps less developed or does deals in a different way may work for your advantage.
-This is because the business counterparts that you talk to — may be more open to things that you bring in from a more mature market.
+This is because the business counterparts that you talk to — maybe more open to things that you bring in from a more mature market.

 For instance, having done a great deal of business development and partnerships in India, I found that their market is very unique and challenging in many ways.
-Though they have a particular way of expressing themselves, they are incredibly respectful and differential to business deals that we bring from markets like Europe, Australia, and the U.S.
+Though they have a particular way of expressing themselves, they are incredibly respectful and deferential to business deals that we bring from markets like Europe, Australia, and the U.S.

 On the whole, the experience has been challenging and fun.
 I’d definitely love to explore more into new markets to understand how they do business and hopefully bring some business in the door.

-Most importantly, the course is designed to provide you with an understanding of the types, nature, and business cycle of creating successful, meaningful, and long lasting partnerships in the corporate world.
+Most importantly, the course is designed to provide you with an understanding of the types, nature, and business cycle of creating successful, meaningful, and long-lasting partnerships in the corporate world.

 The course will also present concepts, frameworks, and case studies to help you really hone your knowledge and skills in the various stages of how a partnership works (the lifecycle).
 This includes things like sourcing leads and prospects, how to communicate, how to negotiate, how to launch a partnership, and primarily, how to grow a partnership.